-Select the menu option "PLC" $\rightarrow$ "Login" or click on to link the PLC with the real-time system and load the control program for execution.
+Select the menu option "PLC" \rightarrow "Login" or click on to link the PLC with the real-time system and load the control program for execution.
 This results in the message "No program on the controller!
 Should the new program be loaded?", which should be acknowledged with "Yes".
-The runtime environment is ready for
+The runtime environment is ready for the program to be started by clicking on symbol , the "F5" key or via "PLC" in the menu, by selecting "Start".
+The started programming environment shows the runtime values of individual variables:

-Fig. 71: TwinCAT 3 development environment (VS shell): logged-in, after program startup
+Fig. 74: TwinCAT 3 development environment (VS shell): logged-in, after program startup